hellsan631/LogosDB/README.md

 User::createSingle(["username" => "testing", "email" => "email@email.com"]);
 ```

-### Saving Many objects to a database
+### Creating Many objects to a database

-You can save objects multiple ways.
+You can create objects multiple ways.

 ```php
 //Want to create 100 new identical objects?